dfroman19/ember-data-route/README.md

 unsaved.
 If it is it will either rollback or remove the model from the store depending if has been previously persisted.

+Updated to account for deprecations added to Ember Data 1.13.

 ## Install ##

 ```bash